bnb-chain/greenfield-cmd/README.md

 2. The operator account should have enough balance before sending request to greenfield.

-3. The cmd tool has ability to intelligently select the correct SP with the info of bucket name and object name in command without changing config.
+3. The cmd tool has ability to intelligently select the correct SP by the info of bucket name and object name in command.
+Users do not need to specify the address of the SP in the command or config file.

 4. The "gnfd://" is a fixed prefix which representing the greenfield resources